 HiSmile is a DIY tooth whitening kit sold online.
 The product is designed to allow patients to brighten their smile in the comfort of their homes.
 According to the manufacturer’s website, your enamel will begin to look whiter during the first 10-minute application, with more noticeable results by the second day.

 The process is formulated for a total of six daily 10-minute applications.
 Each syringe of whitening gel contains a mixture of sodium bicarbonate (baking soda) and sodium chlorite, but is free of hydrogen peroxide.
 The ingredients also include pomegranate, aloe vera, and chamomile — all components said to act as natural light activators.

 Once you treat your teeth with the kit, the company claims your smile could be up to eight shades whiter.

 How much does it cost?

 The basic HiSmile whitening kit costs about $60 and provides the necessary tools and gel whitening treatments to get patients started.
-While HiSmile claims the results are fast and long-lasting, they also recommend you apply regular, weekly gel refills to maintain your desired level of brightness.
+While HiSmile claims that the results are fast and long-lasting, they also recommend that you regularly apply weekly gel refills to maintain your desired level of brightness.